photoprism/photoprism-docs/docs/getting-started/docker.md

   photoprism/photoprism
 ```

-This is a simplified configuration compared to our [Docker Compose](docker-compose.md) example.
-The *import*
+This is a simplified configuration compared to our [Docker Compose](docker-compose.md) example:

-folder is not mounted so that importing is not possible.
+* The *import* folder is not mounted so that importing is not possible
+* The thumbnail *cache* and *database* will get lost when restarting as their folders are not mounted to a permanent volume

 The default port 2342 and other configuration values can be changed as needed.
 Adding the `:ro` flag to a volume
 mounts it read only.